 5% Actual average percent of technology budget dedicated to professional development

-The ultimate goal of a Technology Collaborative Coach is to help teachers use technology to help students achieve.
+The ultimate goal of a Technology Instructional Coach is to help teachers use technology to help students achieve.
 This could happen by increasing student interest or confidence, increasing digital differentiation through formative assessment, changing a teacher’s teaching style to include flipped learning or PBL or sometimes by revitalizing the teacher.
-Technology Collaborative Coaches are equals in the room with their teachers.
+Technology Instructional Coaches are equals in the room with their teachers.
 Their role is to nurture and challenge.
 They are present to question the teacher in ways that get the teacher to grow and begin to answer her own questions.
 They also provide resources to assist the teacher along the technology integration journey.

-Technology Collaborative Coaches plan with the teacher in advance to set the stage for a positive experience with technology.
+Technology Instructional Coaches plan with the teacher in advance to set the stage for a positive experience with technology.
 Things like expectations and timing or pacing can ruin a lesson.
 Sometimes coaches have to help teachers see that their expectations are too high or too low depending on the grade and the level of experience of both teacher and students.
 Sometimes a teacher over-plans for a single period only to find out that there is no reasonable way for her students to achieve what she had planned.

-Once the plans are in place, it is so very helpful to have a coach in the room when the lesson is being implemented.
+Once the plans are in place, it is so very helpful to have an instructional coach in the room when the lesson is being implemented.
 This is especially important during the initial technology deployment, the first few technology lessons, or the launch of a totally new app.
 Those of us who have experimented with technology know that it requires a lot of learning, troubleshooting, and thinking fast on your feet.
 For some, this is a game changer, and it is just not worth it.
 For others, it is a challenge worth overcoming.
 The former is not a bad teacher for having given up.
 She might decide she just doesn’t have the time or the know how to proceed.
-This is where a Collaborative Coach is priceless.
+This is where a Instructional Coach is priceless.
 Troubleshooting on the spot, coaching students, encouraging all are vital if participants are to remain positive about the use of the technology.

 After the lesson has been completed, reflection is of utmost importance.
 First, it is important that the teacher reflect on how things went.
-Most of the time, the teacher points out 90% of what the Collaborative Coach is planning on saying.
+Most of the time, the teacher points out 90% of what the Instructional Coach is planning on saying.
 Then, the final 10% can be reviewed or ignored depending on how serious it is to the success of the teacher.
 Allowing the teacher to process the information first is key to growth of the teacher.

 Next steps wraps up a coaching cycle.
 This phase taps the teacher to decide how she wants to proceed.
 It gets the teacher looking forward to the next lesson.
 It might be a chance to try it again because she liked it and wants to hone it, or maybe she knows it should have been better and wants to try again for her own and her students’ comfort levels.
 Maybe she wants to try something more challenging, and something is starting to develop in her head.
 This brings the cycle back to the beginning with the planning phase starting right there.
-The coach simply needs to schedule their next session to plan or perhaps to observe and give feedback.
-Coaching is a recursive process that rarely moves forward at all times.
+The instructional coach simply needs to schedule their next session to plan or perhaps to observe and give feedback.
+Instructional coaching is a recursive process that rarely moves forward at all times.
 Oftentimes there is back and forth movement, and that is okay.